albertonzis/bluecode-challenge-with-calm/README.md

 # BlueCode coding Challenge
-This is the test you're supposed to build in the tech interview
+This is the challenge you're supposed to build in the tech interview